 In Romania authors in (Teodosiu et al., 2013) present a case study of how public participation, within the context of Integrated Water Resources Management (IWRM), promoted by promoted by the Global Water Partnership (GWP).
 IWRM is defined as "The process that promotes the coordinated development and management of water, land, and related sources to maximize the resultant economic and social welfare in an equitable manner, without compromising the sustainability of vital ecosystems" (GWP, 2000).
 The implementation of IWRM requires a participatory approach (Odendaal, 2002).
-It means that water management authorities should involve relevant stakeholders, such as representatives of companies, industry, municipalities, water environmental protection agriculture, services, agencies, non-governmental organizations (NGOs), universities and research institutions in planning, decision-making and implementation, instead of adopting a top-down approach (Casteletti et al., 2007).
+It means that water management authorities should involve relevant stakeholders, such as representatives of water companies, municipalities, industry, agriculture, services, environmental protection agencies, non-governmental organizations (NGOs), universities and research institutions in planning, decision-making and implementation, instead of adopting a top-down approach (Casteletti et al., 2007).